+'''

 (raise obj)

+'''

 Raises an exception by invoking the current exception handler on obj.
-The handler is called with a continuation whose dynamic extent is that of the call to raise, except that the current exception handler is the one that was in place when the handler being called was installed.
-If the handler returns, an exception is raised in the same dynamic extent as the handler.
+The handler is called with the same dynamic environment as that of the call to raise, except that the current exception handler is the one that was in place when the handler being called was installed.
+If the handler returns, a secondary exception is raised in the same dynamic environment as the handler.
+The relationship between obj and the object raised by the secondary exception is unspecified.